 Jianying Hu is IBM Fellow and Global Scinece Leader, AI for Healthcare, IBM Research; and Program Director of Center for Computational Health at IBM Thomas.
 J. Watson Research Center.
 She studied Electrical Engineering at Tsinghua University in China, and received her Ph.D. in Computer Science from SUNY Stony Brook in the US in 1993.
 Prior to joining IBM in 2003 she was with Bell Labs at Murray Hill, New Jersey.

 Dr. Hu has conducted and led extensive research in machine learning, data mining, statistical pattern recognition, and signal processing, with applications to healthcare analytics and medical informatics, business analytics, document analysis, and multimedia content analysis.
 Her recent focus has been on leading research efforts to develop advanced machine learning, data mining and visual analytics methodologies for deriving data-driven insights from real world healthcare data to facilitate learning health systems.
 Dr. Hu served as Chair of the Knowledge Discovery and Data Mining (KDDM) Working Group of the American Medical Informatics Association (AMIA) from 2014 to 2016, and on the Computational Science Advisory Board of Michael J. Fox Foundation from 2017 to 2018.
-She has published over 120 peer reviewed scientific papers and holds 31 patents.
-She has served as Associate Editor for the journals IEEE Transactions on Pattern Analysis and Machine Intelligence, IEEE Transactions on Image Processing, Pattern Recognition, and International Journal for Document Analysis and Recognition, and is currently on the Editorial Board of the Journal of American Medical Informatics Association Open, the Advisory Board of the Journal of Healthcare Informatics Research, the Industry Advisory Board of NJIT, and the Western Pennsylvania Health IT Advisory Board.
+She has published over 120 peer reviewed scientific papers and holds 32 patents.
+She has served as Associate Editor for the journals IEEE Transactions on Pattern Analysis and Machine Intelligence, IEEE Transactions on Image Processing, Pattern Recognition, and International Journal for Document Analysis and Recognition, and is currently on the Editorial Board of the Journal of American Medical Informatics Association Open, the Advisory Board of the Journal of Healthcare Informatics Research, the Industry Advisory Board of NJIT, the Western Pennsylvania Health IT Advisory Board, and the External Advisory Board of Vanderbilt University Department of Biomedical Informatics.
 Dr. Hu is a fellow of IEEE (elected in 2015), a fellow of the International Association of Pattern Recognition (elected in 2010), and a recipient of the Asian American Engineer of the Year Award (2013).